mikefowler/mikefowler.github.io/_posts/2012-08-14-efficient-theming-with-sass.md

 $header-gradient-2: #fff;
 ```

-However, I find it much cleaner to store these as a list, since the naming of these two variables implies they will always be used together (and if not... rethink the semantics of your variable names):
+However, I find it much cleaner to store these as a list, since the naming of these two variables implies they will always be used together (and if not… rethink the semantics of your variable names):

 ``` scss
 $header-gradient: (#000, #fff);